Victorian Railways V class (diesel-hydraulic)

 The Victorian Railways V class was a single locomotive class that consisted of only V56.
 It was built as the shunter for the Jolimont Workshops to move the suburban sets through the washdocks.
 It had a top speed of 16 km/h although it was limited to 1 km/h when shunting through the washdock.
-This speed limit does not pose a problem in operation because heavy weight of rolling stock and weak engine prevents going much faster anyway.
-It had a tractor engine of 40 hp driving four hydraulic motors.
-It was the smallest locomotive owned by the VR.
+Other moves were made at 3 - 5 km/h.
+The speed limit of 16 km/h did not pose a problem in operation.

+The locomotive features a 40 hp Fordson tractor engine which drove four hydraulic motors.
+It was the smallest locomotive owned by the VR and later the Metropolitan Transit Authority.

+Buffers and autocouplers were fitted to allow it to couple up to screw coupled stock (Swing Door trains or Tait trains) or Knuckle coupled stock (Harris trains, Hitachi trains).
+For coupling to the Comeng trains, a conversion coupler was required.
+This attached to the Comeng 'multi function' coupler and converted it to a temporary knuckle coupling.

+The locomotive was originally painted in a bright red with a black under frame, before receiving the Victorian railways blue and yellow paint scheme.
+In the early 80s it would repainted into Metropolitan Transit Authority green and gold livery which it currently remains in.

 Locomotives

 Preservation

-V56 is on static display at Newport Railway Museum.
+V56 was retired by the early 1980s with the closure of Jolimont Workshops. during the late 1990s, V 56 was used at the Steamrail Depot, Newport for small shunting moves.
+Currently V56 is on static display at Newport Railway Museum.